huangwb8/GSClassifier.principle/docs/Quick-start.md

 ### Of note

-+ It's strongly recommanded that the gene type of `expr` should be alway the same, such as ENSEMBL genes (ENSG00000111640 for GAPDH, for examples).
++ It's strongly recommended that the gene type of `expr` should be always the same, such as ENSEMBL genes (ENSG00000111640 for GAPDH, for example).

-+ `PAD` function is only for datasets with lots of samples for its classification depends on population-based unsupervised clusting. `PAD` is population-dependent and non-personalized.
++ `PAD` function is only for datasets with lots of samples for its classification depends on population-based unsupervised clustering. `PAD` is population-dependent and non-personalized.

 + Beta characteristics: You could try random forest classification based on the `randomForest` package or methods in `stats::hclust`.